Infertility and In Vitro Fertilization – ICSI

 Our IVF/ICSI Experience

 My husband and I were trying to conceive for over a year and my husband finally went to get tested.
-Turns out, after many tests and waiting for results, and listening to insensitive doctors, and paying for ridiculous fees…my hubby didn’t have many good swimmers or hardly any swimmers at all.
+Turns out, after many tests and waiting for results, listening to insensitive doctors, and paying ridiculous fees.
+My hubby didn’t have many good swimmers or hardly any swimmers at all.
 My doctor recommended a reproductive center that specialized in In-vitro fertilization (IVF).
 They were wonderful!
 Very informative, sensitive to our emotions, and extremely organized to the point that WE became experts at the process.

 Needless to say, we (I should say “I” since my husband didn’t have to do hardly anything, even though the issue was with HIM not me…the guys get off so easy!) went through the long, emotionally, physically, and financially draining process.
 It takes about 2-3 months to go through IVF.
 My husband and I were at each other’s throats.
 He didn’t want to spend so much to “gamble” on getting pregnant and had pretty much given up.
 I wanted to at least try one time.